tatjanapesi/covid-19/README.md

 # COVID-19 Prediction

 This project focuses on predicting whether patients are likely to develop a severe form of COVID-19 based on their health condition and medical indicators.
+Since this project was part of a university course, results are for educational purposes only.

 The objective is to support early risk assessment by applying machine learning models to patient health data.